ash-boxen/boxen-web/README.md

 * optional
   * `GITHUB_TEAM_ID` to restrict access to members of a team.
   * `SECONDARY_MESSAGE` to display an optional message on the main page.

-## Halp!

-Use Issues or #boxen on irc.freenode.net.